twobulls/github_actions/README.md

 }
 ```

 Once again, this was not the case and the above did not run in parallel.
 According to the documentation “[w]hen more than one action is listed [in the `resolves` attribute] the actions are executed in parallel.”
-This may just be a limitation of the Public Beta and I imagine GitHub will allow this parallelism in the future.
+This may just be a limitation of the Public Beta and I imagine Actions will allow parallelism in the future.

 ### Workspace
-The Workspace is the directory that your Action will do its work in.
-Remember that Actions are Docker-based, so we can say that Actions set the Docker container’s `WORKDIR` to `/github/workspace`.
+The Workspace is the directory in which your Action will do its work.
 The workspace directory contains a copy of the repository set to the `GITHUB_SHA`  from the Event that triggered the workflow.
 An Action can modify this directory, access the contents, create binaries, etc. We’ll use the Workspace to store the compiled Go binary generated by our Action.

 ### Secrets Management
 Actions allow access to secrets through the `secrets` attribute.
 You have to explicitly list which secrets an Action has permission to access.
 In the following example the “Deploy Hello World” Action is given permission to access the `AWS_ACCESS_KEY_ID` and the `AWS_SECRET_ACCESS_KEY`.